 The Grazing Goat 6 New Quebec St., Marylebone.
 At this cozy gastro pub I had the pleasure of enjoying a festive holiday lunch of tasty grilled chicken, greens and “chips” with a friend I hadn’t seen in years.
 With so much catching-up to do, and the weather turning cold outside, our meal stretched into cocktail hour and the servers couldn’t have been more accommodating!
 PS: Cute boutiques next door and just minutes from Oxford Street and Selfridges.

 Bob Bob Ricard 1 Upper James St., Soho.
-This iconic Soho restaurant with Art Deco decor and dining booths decked out with a “Press for Champagne” button at every table, is famous for pouring more champagne than any restaurant in the UK.
+This iconic Soho restaurant with Art Deco decor and dining booths decked out with a “Press for Champagne” button at every table (the table lights up with every bubbly request) is famous for pouring more champagne than any restaurant in the UK.
 Who can resist that?!

 Dandelyan Bar Mondrian London, 20 Upper Ground, Southwark, river views.
 Swanky, bubble gum pink-hued, playful interiors and green marble bar make for a fun atmosphere.
 Phenomenal cocktails.
 Mix that all up and it’s no surprise it was recently named the best bar in the world at The World's 50 Best Bars awards, among other accolades.